justinjest/python-essentials/lessons/06Data Cleaning and Validation with Pandas.md

 print(valid_emails)
 ```
 #### Combining filters using bitwise operators
 The `contains` method returns a `Series` of boolean values also known as a filter.
 Bitwise operators (&, |, ~) can be used to combine or invert filters.
 Don't confuse these with the boolean operators (`and`, `or`, and `not`).
-Also, note that the raw strings used to define regular expressions can be enetered on multiple lines.
+Also, note that the raw strings used to define regular expressions can be entered on multiple lines.
 Regexs can be long, and listing them on multiple lines improves readability.
 Here a series of alternatives are listed one per line with a trailing `'|'`.
 Note that they aren't separated by commas.

 ```python
 orders = [